 - If the request is considered valid, the customer will be provided with a breakdown of the amount to be returned, once calculated, after which he is to express his agreement or disagreement therewith.

-The bank will process and finish handling the complaints lodged within three months of their submission to Customer Service.
+The bank will process and finish handling the complaints lodged within the legally established period from the date of their submission to Customer Service.

 Once the amount to be returned is agreed to, the customer and the Bank may agree to adopt a compensatory mechanism other than a cash refund.
 In this case the customer will be given an appraisal allowing him to apprehend the effects of the compensatory measure, which he may accept or reject, within 15 days.